Tuesday, September 20, 2022

 OQ (Operational Qualification): Optimize settings / parameters and tolerance ranges; DOE; ensure all Requirements are functional

-PQs (Performance Qualification): Prove system reproducibility / repeatability over extended time periods with expected company “allowable worst case” inputs (shifts, times, personnel, RM, et al) – 3 or more, the exact number of PQs determined by the number of different inputs, e.g., 24/7 work shifts: 1-3 PQs for the1st shift, 1 for Swig, 1 for Night, 1 for weekend/Sunday, 1 for holiday (next one coming up) = 5-7 PQs just to address a 24/7 production schedule.
+PQs (Performance Qualification): Prove system reproducibility / repeatability over extended time periods with expected company “allowable worst case” inputs (shifts, times, personnel, RM, et al) – 3 or more, the exact number of PQs determined by the number of different inputs, e.g., 24/7 work shifts: 1-3 PQs for the1st shift, 1 for Swing, 1 for Night, 1 for weekend/Sunday, 1 for holiday (next one coming up) = 5-7 PQs just to address a 24/7 production schedule.

 Determine / Draft Test Cases: